Memory in the LLM Era: Modular Architectures and Strategies in a Unified Framework: Memory Storage

 \section{Memory Storage}

-The memory storage component governs how the processed memory is organized and persisted across two primary dimensions: organization-centric and representation-centric.
-The former determines the architectural depth of the storage system, encompassing flat storage and hierarchical storage, and the latter characterizes the employed technological paradigm, primarily comprising vector-based storage and graph-based storage.
+\revise{ Memory storage materializes the change set $\Delta_t$ into the updated persistent memory state $\mathcal{H}_t$, governing how logical memory records $\mathcal{D}_t$ are organized and represented along two primary dimensions: organization-centric and representation-centric. } The former determines the architectural depth of the storage system, encompassing flat storage and hierarchical storage, and the latter characterizes the employed technological paradigm, primarily comprising vector-based storage and graph-based storage.

 { \ding{182}} \textbf{Flat storage.} This approach represents a unified, single-tier storage that aggregates all information within a homogeneous space, such as a FIFO queue or a JSON file, defined relative to hierarchical storage within the organization-centric dimension.